hammingweight/synkctl/README.md

 Note that the `force` argument must be supplied to acknowledge that you are doing something potentially dangerous: There is no validation of the settings.

 ## The **synkctl** REST Client
-A CLI can be useful but for more complex scenarios, it's better to have a program that monitors and adjust settings by making API calls.
+A CLI can be useful but for more complex scenarios, it's better to run a program that monitors and adjust settings by making API calls.
 For example:
  * At the end of each day, check the battery SOC and adjust the minimum SOC (for example, increase the minimum SOC as the seasons change from summer to winter)
  * Only allow the inverter to power non-essential circuits if the battery SOC is above some threshold and the input is producing some minimum amount of power (this ensures that the battery won't be drained too rapidly)